AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

    algorithm.

-We access the multifabs that carry the data of interest by interacting with the  using one of these keys.
+We access the multifabs that carry the data of interest by interacting with the StateData using one of these keys.
 For instance:

 ::